 • He turned a blind eye to his friend’s cheating.

-Other ways to say: Ignore, look away
+Other ways to say: Ignore, look away, pretend not to see

-25. Lead someone on
+25. Lead Someone On

 Example Sentence: